Last Updated on October 6, 2022 by The Noms

 A citrus and herbal version of the classic Moscow Mule cocktail.

-- 3 oz freshly squeezed pink grapefruit juice, strained
+- 3 ounces freshly squeezed pink grapefruit juice, strained

 Mix vodka, juices and syrup in a copper mug.